 - Extend your identity provider to Google Cloud: You can allow applications deployed on Google Cloud to reuse your IdP—by connecting to it directly or by maintaining a replica of your IdP on Google Cloud.

 Depending on the other identity management factors, you might need to combine both approaches to support your hybrid usage scenarios.

 The third factor to look at is which Google Cloud resources you plan to grant your workforce users access to.
 This factor includes Google Cloud itself—you must allow responsible teams to manage Google Cloud by using the Google Cloud console, the gcloud CLI, or APIs.

 - Applications deployed on App Engine, Compute Engine, or Google Kubernetes Engine (GKE)

 - Applications protected with Cloud Identity Aware Proxy (IAP)

 - Linux VMs, accessed using SSH

 - Windows VMs, accessed using RDP

-- Other Google tools and services such as Google Workspace, Data Studio, or Google Ads
+- Other Google tools and services such as Google Workspace, Looker Studio, or Google Ads

 These resources differ in whether they must, could, or cannot use Google as identity provider.
 The following sections look at these three cases.